Malcolm Nance: Opposition to waterboarding

+Criticism of Donald Trump

-Nance has suggested that Donald Trump was surveilled by Russia as early as 1977.
+Nance has suggested that Donald Trump was under surveillance by Russian intelligence as early as 1977.
 Nance elaborated, "First, you start off as a useful idiot, right?
 Next is unwitting assets... a person who doesn’t know that there was an intelligence operation around him.
 The next progression is a witting asset.
 I have never said the next step.
 I have never said Donald Trump was an agent of Russia."